PJHkorea/photonic-mesh-fng-router/README.md

 This repository is designed to act as an exploratory macro-scale photonic routing conduit within the broader architectural ecosystem.
 We are continuously testing its ability to interface and synchronize with the following components:

-* **`fluidic-expert-fabric`:** We are exploring methods to translate cross-chassis RoCEv2 Verbs into localized lightwave topologies.
+* **`fluidic-expert-fabric`:** We are exploring methods to translate cross-chassis RoCEv2 Verbs into localized lightwave topologies, trying to leverage our branchless runtime monkey patch paths to bypass legacy communication layers gracefully.
 * **`Compressible-Vorticity-Autograd`:** An ongoing attempt to supply stable, jitter-compensated tensor manifolds directly to a backpropagation-free, forward-only physical training core.
+By binding memory pointers within tight async lifecycle frames, we hope to inspect safe data handovers without garbage collection interference.
-* **`pim-hbm-bypass`:** A research effort aiming to ensure real-time alignment between centralized optical routing rails and localized PIM-HBM logic die fault states.
+* **`pim-hbm-bypass`:** A research effort aiming to ensure real-time alignment between centralized optical routing rails and localized PIM-HBM logic die fault states, gently establishing cross-framework stream syncs to protect raw memory boundaries from timing mismatch noise.

 ---